codecraft-team/Playground/dotnet/Logging/README.md

 Scenario: Extended logging using SeriLog
 Configure SeriLog (appsettings file)
-Use SeriLog to trace to DebugView using only .NET Core.
+Use SeriLog to trace to DebugView using only .NET Core [SeriLoggerTests](Tests/SeriLoggerTests.cs)